by William Goodall January 19, 2021

 Hemp contains over 100 phytocannabinoids, which are chemical compounds with high medicinal value.
 Most of these compounds are found in the crown, or flower of the female hemp plant which is the main smokable part of the plant.
 Female flowers have bigger and more concentrated resin glands than male plants.
 The sticky resin, or trichomes, of the hemp flower, are where most of the cannabinoids are found.
 Trichomes are tiny shiny crystals covering the bud.
 This is where known and unknown cannabinoids, terpenes, and flavonoids are made.
 Let’s explore the beneficial components of the hemp flower:

-Cannabichromene (CBC): Though not as popular as other cannabinoids, CBC shows great promise in pain treatment.
-CBC is found in substantial amounts in the hemp flower, and when paired with THC, researchers believe it magnifies its analgesic effects.
+Cannabichromene (CBC): Though not as popular as other cannabinoids, CBC may show great promise in pain treatment.
+CBC is found in substantial amounts in the hemp flower, and when paired with THC, researchers believe it may magnify its analgesic effects.

 Quality hemp flower has a distinct smell, which can indicate high levels of terpenes.
 One of the great things about hemp is the versatility of the strains.
 Every hemp flower has its combination of terpenes that give its color, smell, taste, as well as benefit.
 Some may be more floral, some may be more fruity.
 Be aware that if there is no smell, or it has a hay aroma, your buds are probably not a potent quality.
 To get you familiar with some common terpenes, we have picked out a few of our favorites among the hundreds out there: